ho-nl/graphcommerce-deployment-workflows/README-hypernode.md

 ## Proxy setup

-TODO: Ensure the proxypass configuration below does not interfere with automatic Let's Encrypt certificate renewal.

 Ensure requests are proxied to the node application for the frontend domains by creating a new file at `/data/web/nginx/<your_front_end_domain>/server.proxypass.conf`: